fcrepo4-labs/fcrepo-api-x-demo/acrepo/README.md

 #### Obtain a Karaf console in a running container
 `$ docker exec -ti <container name> bin/client`

+It seems that backspace (or other keys) do not work when executing the client.
+I am not sure why this is.

 #### Mount your local Maven repository in a container
 `$ docker run -ti -v ~/.m2/repository:/build/repository emetsger/apix-acrepo:latest`